Metaswitch/ralf/docs/Development.md

 ## Running Unit Tests

-To run the homestead unit test suite, change to the `src` subdirectory below the top-level `ralf` directory and issue `make test`.
+To run the ralf unit test suite, change to the `src` subdirectory below the top-level `ralf` directory and issue `make test`.

 Ralf unit tests use the [Google Test](https://code.google.com/p/googletest/)